BPMN-sw-evol/SOFIS/README.md

 ## Description

-**STACK_QUERY** is a program that allows you to retrieve discussions from StackOverflow based on a specified search topic.
-It provides two versions:
+**STACK_QUERY** is a program that allows you to retrieve issues from StackOverflow based on a specified search topic as of 01/14/2014.
+Two versions are available:

 - **STACK_QUERY_CSV**: This version generates a CSV file with the obtained results.
 - **STACK_QUERY_DB**: This version uses a PostgreSQL database to store the obtained results.